-2013The suite was updated and enlarged to 39 documents in April 2013, including a Professional Services Short Contract (PSSC) – which has been selected by the Association for Project Management as its standard form for appointing project managers – and an enhanced set of guidance documents.
+2013The NEC3 suite was updated and enlarged to 39 documents in April 2013, including the NEC3 Professional Services Short Contract (PSSC) – which was selected by the Association for Project Management (APM) as its standard form for appointing project managers – and an enhanced set of guidance documents.

 The NEC3 suite has been endorsed by governments and industry worldwide and has an unrivalled track record for delivering projects on time and on budget – including the London 2012 Olympic and Paralympic Games venues.

-2017Twelve years on from the release of NEC3 and with several hundred billion pounds more procurement under its belt, the contract suite’s next evolution NEC4 contract suite – was launched in 2017.
-A new NEC4 Design Build Operate Contract (DBO) and Alliance Contract (ALC) were added.
+2017Twelve years on from the release of NEC3 and with several hundred billion pounds more procurement under its belt, the NEC4 Contract Suite – NEC’s next evolution – was launched in 2017.
+A new NEC4 Design Build and Operate Contract (DBOC) and NEC4 Alliance Contract (ALC) were added.

 The contracts are updated and streamlined to take into account consultation responses, user feedback, industry developments and emerging best practice, with improvements in flexibility, clarity and ease of administration.

 To read more, please download the NEC: Evolving to be the world’s favourite procurement suite brochure.

-2021The NEC4 suite was expanded with the addition of the Facilities Management Contracts.
+2021The NEC4 suite was expanded with the addition of the NEC4 Facilities Management Contracts.
 Produced in partnership with the Institute of Workplace and Facilities Management (IWFM), these contracts and their supporting documents enable the facilities management sector to offer more integrated and consistent procurement strategies, add value to the supply chain and develop stronger, more collaborative, relationships and ways of working.

 The History of NEC